You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 - fixed at an altitude of 696 m

 Monte Carasso is a district of Bellinzona.
 It is best to park the car in the public parking lot in Via Tatti.
-Afterwards you can take the bus line 2 from Bellinzona or walk (about 15 minutes).
+Afterwards you can take the post bus line 2 from Bellinzona or walk (about 15 minutes).
 Also arriving by train, the bus of line 2 can be used.
-There is also a shuttle bus between the train station and the valley station
+There is also a shuttle bus between the train station and the valley station.

 The Brissago Islands are two islands in the Swiss part of Lake Maggiore.
 Because of the subtropical climate prevailing there, plants grow here that do not otherwise occur in these latitudes.
 Palm trees also thrive magnificently.
 Therefore, a botanical garden was established on the larger of the two islands as early as the end of the 19th century.
 In the 20th century, a villa with an orangery and Roman baths was also built here.
 Since 1949 the islands have been owned by the Canton of Ticino and several municipalities.
 They have been open to the public since then.
 The islands are located near Brissago and Ascona.